-Mapping Grouping Mapping tables are used to generate groupings for funding, administration, etc. Mapping to a classification, then using the classification codes to generate groupings, is an alternative method Communication Specifications Codes are mapped to specific values, in an enumerated list, associated with a message or communication specification Recognizing these mappings may prevent double data entry, when sending or receiving such messages Reference Works Codes are used to establish links with decisions-support protocols or other references Mapping between these codes and reference sources may help to facilitate their use Availability Limited Applications Applications vary in their ability to use terminological components Special consideration may be necessary for applications that require only limited use of SNOMED CT Concepts in Different Languages Translating SNOMED CT into other languages is required Multiple translations may support communication of clinical information across language barriers Patients Patients may be users of SNOMED CT if they record information in their own medical records This may require limited licensing of SNOMED CT for populations, in general
+Communication Postcoordinated Expressions Communication of postcoordinated expressions may be possible using specific qualifier fields in messages.
+This can also be accomplished by using syntactic representation of identifier combinations; these must be consistent with message syntax and field size limitations Mapping Classification Based on recorded codes, mapping tables are used to generate statistical and administrative data Automation of the process depends on the nature of the classification, the richness of the mapping table, and the functionality of the mapping software Grouping Mapping tables are used to generate groupings for funding, administration, etc. Mapping to a classification, then using the classification codes to generate groupings, is an alternative method Communication Specifications Codes are mapped to specific values, in an enumerated list, associated with a message or communication specification Recognizing these mappings may prevent double data entry, when sending or receiving such messages Reference Works Codes are used to establish links with decisions-support protocols or other references Mapping between these codes and reference sources may help to facilitate their use Availability Limited Applications Applications vary in their ability to use terminological components Special consideration may be necessary for applications that require only limited use of SNOMED CT Concepts in Different Languages Translating SNOMED CT into other languages is required Multiple translations may support communication of clinical information across language barriers Patients Patients may be users of SNOMED CT if they record information in their own medical records This may require limited licensing of SNOMED CT for populations, in general

-Concept Model Overview
+2 Concept Model Overview